DibyanshuChauhan/Job-Ready-AI-Cohort-Daily-Progress/FrontEnd/HTML,CSS/Flexbox/README.markdown

 - CSS-Tricks: [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 - Interactive Tools: Flexbox Froggy (game to learn properties).
 - Books: "CSS Mastery" by Andy Budd.

-This guide covers Flexbox comprehensively.
-Experiment with the code examples to solidify your understanding!
-If you have questions, feel free to ask.